fastify/fastify-passport/README.md

 ## Using multiple instances

-`fastify-passport` supports being registered multiple times, in the same or in different plugin encapsulation contexts.
+`fastify-passport` supports being registered multiple times in different plugin encapsulation contexts.
 This is useful to implement two totally separate authentication stacks.
 For example, you might have a set of strategies that authenticate users of your application, and a whole other set of strategies for authenticating staff members of your application that access an administration area.
 Users might be stored at `request.user`, and administrators at `request.admin`, and logging in as one should have no bearing on the other.
+It's important to register each instance of `fastify-passport` in a different Fastify plugin context so that the decorators `fastify-passport` like `request.logIn` and `request.logOut` don't collide.

 To register fastify-passport more than once, you must instantiate more copies with different `keys` and `userProperty`s so they don't collide when decorating your fastify instance or storing things in the session.